 As St George’s is located in a leafy suburb area of Edinburgh, we are fortunate to have acres of green space in which to play and explore; girls and boys have plenty of outdoor space for imaginative role-play, adventure play and environmental learning.

 Being outdoors at St George’s nursery is fun!
 Our children spend time outdoors every day.
-Wearing wellies and waterproof dungarees is almost part of our school uniform!
+Wearing wellies and waterproof dungarees are almost part of our school uniform!

-he adage, ‘play is a child’s work’ is never more true than when outdoors.
+The adage, ‘play is a child’s work’ is never truer than when outdoors.
 Through play, children are able to make sense of the world and to develop physically, socially and emotionally.
 Children learn and reach key milestones through stimulation in all sensory areas; they can develop a natural curiosity and sense of wonder about the world around them.

 For our outdoor learning environment, we have:

 - Mud kitchen

 - Fantastical Forest

 - Wild Wood

 Children can scramble over our nursery fort and climbing frame, dig in our large sandpit, ‘cook’ in our mud kitchen and play with our wide range of outdoor toys.
 They can explore their mark-making abilities using a variety of outdoor mediums.
 We have a generous supply of loose parts for children to experiment in balancing, climbing and building with their friends.

 Our children develop their creativity, core strength and gross motor skills through play opportunities outdoors.
 Being in a natural environment teaches problem-solving, team-work and risk-awareness skills as well as providing our children with life-affirming, bonding experiences with their peers and teachers.